MrFrenik/gunslinger/README.md

  osx:
   - From terminal, run `./bash proc/osx/compile_osx_gcc.sh`
   - This will build the library and place it in `gunslinger/bin`

+ linux:
+  - From terminal, run `./bash proc/osx/compile_linux_gcc.sh`
+  - This will build the library and place it in `gunslinger/bin`

 # Examples